azure-octo/dapr-apim-demo/README.md

 ## Azure API Management

-In this section we will create all the Azure resources required for this demo.
-First, create and configure the Azure API Management service.
+We will start by configuring the Azure API Management service.

 ### Service Creation

-Create APIM service instance:
+Create service instance:

-> The `publisher-email` and `publisher-name` below are only required to receive system notifications e-mails.
+> The `publisher-email` and `publisher-name` are only required to receive system notifications e-mails.

 ```shell
 az apim create --name $APIM_SERVICE_NAME \